Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 What It Is

-Regarded as the most tender cut of beef as well as one of the most expensive, the beef tenderloin lives up to its name.
+Regarded as the most tender cut of beef and one of the most expensive, the beef tenderloin lives up to its name.

-A Major notable difference between the tenderloin and some of the other high-end cuts of meat will be its lack of marbling.
+A major difference between the tenderloin and some of the other high-end cuts of meat is its lack of marbling.
 The tenderloin is very lean but still full of flavor and will absolutely melt in your mouth.

 Also does great at soaking up marinades!